 British smartphone maker Wileyfox has been using Cyanogen OS since it launched its first phone a few years ago.
 Thus, the demise of Cyanogen Inc. is a big problem for the company.
 A report making the rounds on the internet claims that Wileyfox has upped its game by hiring former Cyanogen employees as in-house devs, including former Director of System Engineering Ricardo Cerqueira.
 This claim is based on some very weak evidence, so we've reached out to get the real story.
 Read More

 UK smartphone maker Wileyfox has been one of Cyanogen Inc's most consistent partners lately, releasing new budget smartphones running the software on a regular basis.
 Cyanogen is over, but Wileyfox is forging onward with a new phone called the Swift 2X.
 It's running Cyanogen OS right now, which might be a problem, but it's also the most powerful (and expensive) phone the company has made.
 Read More

 Wileyfox is a tiny phone manufacturer based in Britain that focuses on solid budget and mid-range designs, with low profit margins partially enabled thanks to a partnership with Cyanogen Inc. for the phones' Android software.
 That partnership doesn't seem to be long for this world, after it was announced that Cyanogen is more or less shutting down its full Android development team.
 That leaves Wileyfox customers (among many others) in something of a lurch.
-According to a few Reddit posts, the company is actively looking into alternatives.
 Read More

 TWRP is an awesome tool for us Android enthusiasts; it allows users to make and restore backups, flash ROMs and other files, and is often the stepping stone to root access.
 Now, TWRP has become available for three smartphones and one Android TV device.
 Read More